vszakats/hb/README.md

 multi-threading, object-oriented, scriptable programming language, backwards compatible with xBase languages.
-Harbour consists of a compiler and runtime libraries with multiple UI, database and file system backends, its own build system and a collection of libraries and wrappers for popular APIs.
+Harbour consists of a compiler and runtime libraries with multiple UI, database and file system backends, its own build system and a collection of libraries and bindings for popular APIs.

 # Table of Content